 Other nylon or polypropylene blends are common with rolling backpacks, particularly lightweight and children’s models.
 While they’re decently constructed, the material is much thinner and more susceptible to punctures and tears.

 Some rolling backpacks are equipped with expandable pockets hidden behind a zipper.
 They may add as much as half an inch to two inches of space, so if your children frequently have heavy homework days, it’s a feature worth considering.
 There are also slimline compartments that hold thin folders or notebooks.
 Even if they’re not filled, they’re discreet enough not to interfere or add bulk to the rolling backpack.

 To protect your clothing from getting stained or dirty, some rolling backpacks feature a bottom or base cover.
 These attached flaps unfold to cover up the wheels and knobs while you carry the backpack.
 As the inside of the cover comes in direct contact with the wheels and bottom, there’s usually a transfer of debris, so clean it out before rolling it up and tucking it away.

-Save money by using a refillable water bottle.
+Refillable water bottle: Save money by using a refillable water bottle.
 Most rolling backpacks have an exterior bungee compartment to store one.
-We like this line of water bottles from Simple Modern.
-You can choose from a wide assortment of colors and patterns, and the stainless steel bottle is hardy and durable.

-A pencil case keeps your pens, pencils, and highlighters in one place, especially if there are not enough pen slots to hold all of them.
-We like the neutral look of this sturdy, affordable gem from Lihit Lab.
-There are nine colors to choose from, including a camo pattern.
+Pencil case: A pencil case keeps your pens, pencils, and highlighters in one place, especially if there are not enough pen slots to hold all of them.

 Rolling backpacks range in price between $25 and $100.